 If you want to have a truly positive experience, find someone who specializes in competitions.
 Just because someone competed in one show and now offers "online training" does not make them a qualified competition coach.
 Lack of proper training and knowledge can do long-term damage to your metabolism and body.
 Experience and results are key, so don't be afraid to ask around.

 2. A Sound Training and Nutrition Plan

-It's easy to say that there's no right or wrong way to prepare for the stage, since there are numerous schools of thought on what works best.
-But, to be clear, there is a wrong way.
-It's the way that feels like pure punishment, leaves your body scrambling for resources, and takes weeks or months to recover from after your event.
+There's no "right" way to prepare for the stage and there are numerous schools of thought on what works best.
+But to be clear, there is a wrong way—the way that feels like pure punishment, leaves your body scrambling for resources, and takes weeks or months to recover from.

-3. Lots of Practice on Stage Presence and Posing
+3. Lots of Practice with Stage Presence and Posing

-Just because you've put blood, sweat, and tears in behind the scene, don't think you can just put on a sparkly bikini, jump out on that big stage, and blow everyone away.
-If you don't know how to present what you've been building, you'll be behind from the start.
+Just because you've worked hard, don't think you can just put on a sparkly bikini and automatically blow everyone away.
+Posing helps you shine onstage.
+It's harder to score well if you don't know how to present what you've built.

 4. The Right Suit

 Your competition suit is just as important as every other component of your preparedness.
 If you think details like this don't matter, think again.
 Judges will score against you for ill-fitting, lackluster suits.